rage/programming-23/data/part-4/1-vscode.md

 </sample-output>

-The simplest way to achieve this is converting all characters to the same case.
+Hint: The simplest way to achieve this is converting all characters to the same case.
 The Python string method `lower` converts a string to lowercase entirely.
 An example of its use:

 ```python
 mystring = "Visual Studio CODE"